This post may contain affiliate links. See our affiliate disclosure for more.

 Some things can’t be automated and you end up spending time on them.

-So if you have to spend time on these tasks, it becomes crucial to select clients that will pay you a decent wage.
+So if you have to spend time on these tasks, it becomes crucial to select clients that will pay you well for your time.
 You are already doing the same repetitive, (mostly) non-billable tasks, so it makes sense to target higher paying clients if they are going to take up roughly the same amount of time and energy from you.

 How many clients can you service at any given time?